CFBCWorks/Independence40SKN/_items/SKN_IN20.md

 title: "The Christena: A Story of Tragedy and Survival.

-author: Whitman T. Browne, PhD
+creator: Whitman T. Browne, PhD

 shortdesc:  “This is a commemorative tribute to the 50th anniversary of the Christena tragedy, showcasing personal stories, new photos, and the lasting impact on St. Kitts and Nevis.”